TheMEMOLab/Bio326-NMBU/Doc/HPC-101-WorkingWithSigma2.md

 ```
 ### SAGA main configuration

-**The supercomputer is named after the goddess in norse mythology associated with wisdom.
+The supercomputer is named after the goddess in Norse mythology associated with wisdom.
 Saga is also a term for the Icelandic epic prose literature.
 The supercomputer, placed at NTNU in Trondheim is designed to run both sequential and parallel workloads.
 It was made available to users right before the start of the 2019.2 period (October 2019).

-Saga is provided by Hewlett Packard Enterprise and has a computational capacity of approximately 140 million CPU hours a year.**
+Saga is provided by Hewlett Packard Enterprise and has a computational capacity of approximately 140 million CPU hours a year.

 Let's take a look into this figure:

 ![Cluster](https://github.com/TheMEMOLab/Bio326-NMBU/blob/main/images/cluster.png)

-**All users have access to the $HOME, so please DO NOT USE THE $HOME FOR STORAGE LARGE FILES (e.g. fastq, sam, databases).
+**All users have access to the $HOME, so please DO NOT USE THE $HOME FOR STORAGE OF LARGE FILES (e.g. fastq, sam, databases).
 The $HOME directory is intended to allocate small software executables and SLURM scripts**

 ## SAGA HPC nodes: